saMahmoudzadeh/docs/scout.md

 <a name="customizing-engine-searches"></a>
 ### Customizing Engine Searches

 If you need to perform advanced customization of the search behavior of an engine you may pass a closure as the second argument to the `search` method.
-For example, you could use this callback to add geo-location data to your search options before the search query is passed to Algolia:
+For example, you could use this callback to add geolocation data to your search options before the search query is passed to Algolia:

     use Algolia\AlgoliaSearch\SearchIndex;
     use App\Models\Order;